dongspy/react-wasm-template/readme.md

 # react-wasm-template

-importing the wasm function compiled by rust using react
+using react to import the wasm function compiled by rust

 ## install and run